 In 1967 she moved to the houseboats off Sausalito where she adopted collage artist Jean Varda as a mentor.
-At eighteen, she worked out of her own art studio in the Industrial Center Building in Sausalito, where she began creating the 5’x8’ fiber art wall hanging currently displayed at the online Hippie Museum.
+At eighteen, she worked out of her own art studio in the Industrial Center Building in Sausalito, where she began creating a 5’x8’ fiber art wall hanging that was featured in an exhibition organized by the San Jose Museum of Quilts and Textiles in 2010-2011.
 She sold her handmade clothes and ceramics at the San Rafael Renaissance Pleasure Faire.

 |Easter at Wheeler Ranch, 1970 (photo by Sylvia Clarke Hamilton).
 The instrument is a Fender electric bass neck on a 12 string guitar.|

 At nineteen, Alicia moved to the Wheeler Ranch Commune in Sonoma County, California and began writing, illustrating and designing Living On The Earth, a handwritten guide to bohemian country living illustrated with line drawings, initially conceived as an informational pamphlet to share with fellow commune dwellers, based on advice gathered from friends at Wheeler Ranch.

 Published in 1970 by The Bookworks in Berkeley, the book sold out its first edition of 10,000 copies in two weeks, in part due to a rave review in the Whole Earth Catalog.
 Bennett Cerf, then president and co-founder of Random House, purchased the rights to publish it for Random House.